 Chapter 1: The juggling act

-Useful “stuff” to help with the juggle
+Useful “stuff” to help

 Of course, I know “how” to look after myself.
 The problem was I was so drained and immersed in caregiving, I forgot to remember.